Tennessee Association of Microboards and Cooperatives

 - Required and advanced training for board members and staff hired by an individual microboards and cooperatives

 Members of the Association have also made themselves available to answer questions and assist newly forming microboards and cooperatives in the journey towards full self-determination for the individuals they support.
-To request assistance email firstname.lastname@example.org.
+To request assistance email firstname.lastname@example.org or CLICK HERE for an information sheet.